 In 2014, the company's GameStop Technology Institute unit established a partnership with AT&T to improve the speed and reliability of its in-store promotional materials and enhance customers' experiences.

-Altogether, GameStop spent $64.1 million in advertising in FY2015 (up from $57.8 million and $63.9 million in fiscal years 2014 and 2013, respectively), and focused on newspapers, television, and other media.
+Altogether, GameStop spent $66.6 million in advertising in FY2016 (up from $64.1 million and $57.8 million in fiscal years 2015 and 2014, respectively), and focused on newspapers, television, and other media.
 As part of its brand-building efforts and targeted growth strategies, the games retailer has been expanding its advertising and promotional activities in certain targeted markets at key times of the year.
 Additionally, GameStop expanded the use of television and radio advertising in certain markets to promote brand awareness and store openings.
 It's also working to leverage its loyalty programs to boost its membership base and is adding loyalty programs in international markets to build its brand.

 GameStop's sales and profits have rebounded since FY2013, as it's remedied slumping video game retail sales by building its relatively newer Technology Brand businesses, which sell smartphones and related accessories, with hundreds of new store openings (mainly under the AT&T banner).

-Gamestop hopes to keep its title as the world's leading seller of new and used video game products by targeting hardcore gamers, as well as those niche customers who purchase games as gifts during the holidays.
+GameStop hopes to keep its title as the world's leading seller of new and used video game products by targeting hardcore gamers, as well as those niche customers who purchase games as gifts during the holidays.
 However, with its video game retail sales shrinking globally in recent years, the retailer has been closing more game stores in favor of acquiring more smartphone retail outlets to grow its relatively new Technology Brands business.
 Indeed, since it started the division in 2013, the company has closed around 400 gaming stores (net, as of the end of FY2015) while growing its Technology Brand store base to 484 outlets under the AT&T, Cricket Wireless, Simply Mac, Aio Wireless, and Spring Mobile banners.
+The company intended to open 140 new stores in fiscal 2016, including 90 Video Game Brands stores (including 84 collectibles stores) and 50 Technology Brands stores.
+It also planned to close 200 Video Game Brands stores worldwide.

 Also in light of slumping retail sales, GameStop has been trying to grow its business through video games that are delivered to users in digital form and from the expansion of other forms of gaming.
 Products that relate to the digital category, including Xbox Live, PlayStation, and Nintendo network points cards, as well as prepaid digital and online timecards and digitally downloadable software.
 To this end, the company continues to investment in e-commerce, digital delivery systems, mobile applications, online video game aggregation, and in-store and website functionality.
 It also plans to invest in these processes and channels to grow its digital sales base and boost its market leadership position in the electronic game industry and in the digital aggregation and distribution category.